udberg/ruby-enumerables/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://github.com/microverseinc) for their readme template
-- Inspiration
-- etc

 ## 📝 License